aextech/restful-api-v3-doc/english.md

   Parameter name | Description
   ----- | ---------
-  Mk_type | trading area, such as cnc
-  Coinname | coin name, for example: coinname =btc, get the market data of the btc/cnc transaction pair; coinname=all, get the market data of all valid transaction pairs under the cnc trading area
-  Fromid | Start from which transaction ID query (optional parameter, without this parameter, the default query from the first)
-  Limit | the number of returns returned by the query
+  mk_type | trading area, such as cnc coinname | coin name, for example: coinname =btc, get the market data of the btc/cnc transaction pair; coinname=all, get the market data of all valid transaction pairs under the cnc trading area fromid | Start from which transaction ID query (optional parameter, without this parameter, the default query from the first) limit | the number of returns returned by the query sort |Sorting rules: ASC is positive order, DESC is reverse order, and default ASC

   Normal response (json)
   ```
    {